Civil society in international relations

 BA Political Science, Johns Hopkins University (JHU)

-Austin holds an MA with honours, in International Relations from the Institut Barcelona d'Estudis Internacionals (IBEI) in Barcelona, Spain.
+Austin holds a Master's Degree with honours, in International Relations from the Institut Barcelona d'Estudis Internacionals (IBEI) in Barcelona, Spain.
 His thesis, titled “The Blurring of Insiders and Outsiders: The TPP Transparency Campaign”, examined the role of civil society in the negotiations of the Trans Pacific Partnership and was awarded Best Thesis of the graduating class of 2016.
-He received his BA in Political Science from Johns Hopkins University (JHU) in Maryland, USA.
+He received his Bachelor's Degree in Political Science from Johns Hopkins University (JHU) in Maryland, USA.
 Austin was also awarded the Congress-Bundestag Youth Exchange Scholarship by the U.S. Department of State in 2005.

 In the summer of 2016, Austin interned at The United Nations University Institute on Globalization, Culture and Mobility (UNU-GCM) where he assisted Research Fellows and published a policy report on the role of cities in protecting LGBTI refugees.
 In addition to his academic pursuits, Austin serves on the Board of Directors for a U.S. private, charitable foundation and consults for the non-profit research team behind ParisAgreement.org.